Siebengebirge hiking: information about the Siebengebirge Nature Park in Königswinter and Bad Honnef. mountains

-We usually speak of the Siebengebirge or “Sieben Berge”, translated into English as the “Seven Mountains”, However, there are over 40 hills and crests.
-This huge hiking area, the Siebengebirge Nature Park, is accessible by numerous paths.
+We usually speak of the Siebengebirge or “Sieben Berge”, which translates as “Seven Mountains”, However, there are over 40 hills and crests.
+This huge hiking area, the Siebengebirge Nature Park, is accessible by numerous local pathes..
 The long-distance hiking trails Rheinsteig, Rheinhöhenweg and Bergischer Wanderweg lead through the Siebengebirge.
-There are also numerous local hiking trails and loop hiking trails.

 How to get here?